ssbc/ssb-fixtures/README.md

 - Run tests in CI
 - Publish first fixture in GitHub releases, from CI hopefully
-- Generate private messages
-- Have other accounts with their secret stored too, to recover private messages
+- Store other accounts with their secret too, to recover private messages
 - Generate channel messages
+- Private threads (currently all private messages are "root")
 - Generate "updated" fixture to simulate a second resync